AlexFW16/app_project/README.md

 - [ ] Make input fields, etc. look nice
 - [ ] Make 2 colour schemes, one for decrypting and one for encrypting
 - [X] Add another fragment (bottom) that is used to display more detailed information (xor: binary code, ...)
-- [ ] SpeechRecognizer is not properly closed
+- [X] Should work?
+SpeechRecognizer is not properly closed
-- [ ]Weird that the fragments change their id's, probably bc they are the same and get overriden on change or smth?
+- [X] Weird that the fragments change their id's, probably bc they are the same and get overriden on change or smth?
   -> Just use the same id for the same buttons etc.
-- [ ] Error messages for wrong input in encryption
+- [X] Error messages for wrong input in encryption
-- [ ] Change binary mode to switch instead of button
+- [X] Change binary mode to switch instead of button
 - [ ] Debug XOR cipher
 - [ ] (We could also add the option to save inputs and have a history -> Lot of work, for now only the last used snapshot)
 - [ ] Add switch button (output text and msg)
 - [ ] Descriptions/how to use for all ciphers
-- [ ]Maybe issues when restoring data with isBinary in XOR?
+- [ ] Maybe issues when restoring data with isBinary in XOR?
 - [ ] (Add key/password generator)